Wikia/app/JSCONVENTIONS.md

 myObj.goodBye = false; // or null or '' etc.
 ```

-###Modifying prototypes of built-in objects###
+### Modifying prototypes of built-in objects

-This is heavily discouraged.
-We'll follow Google's style guidelines here:
+Modifying prototypes is heavily discouraged.
+For this reason, many JavaScript frameworks, such as jQuery, work on the assumption that no built in Object prototypes are modified.

+From Google's style guide:
->"Modifying builtins like Object.prototype and Array.prototype are strictly forbidden.
+> "Modifying builtins like Object.prototype and Array.prototype are strictly forbidden.
 Modifying other builtins like Function.prototype is less dangerous but still leads to hard to debug issues in production and should be avoided."

-Also, jQuery code works on the assumption that no built in object prototypes are modified.

 ## Style Rules

 Style rules help us write easy to read, well documented, and consistant code.

-### White space guidelines
+### Whitespace guidelines

-We are basing our white space rules off of jQuery's, which can be found [here](http://contribute.jquery.org/style-guide/js/).
-The are copied below so we can make changes to them as we see fit.
+Our whitespace guidelines are based on the [jQuery Style Guide](http://contribute.jquery.org/style-guide/js/).
+We have copied them below so we can make changes to them as we see fit.
 In general, the jQuery style guide encourages liberal spacing for improved human readability.
 The minification process creates a file that is optimized for browsers to read and process.

 - Indentation with tabs.
 - No whitespace at the end of line or on blank lines.